multiversx/mx-chain-ws-connector-template-go/README.md

 by enabling the **[HostDriverConfig].Enabled** flag to true [from this config file](https://github.com/MultiversX/mx-chain-go/blob/master/cmd/node/config/external.toml)

-In our case of a network consisting of three shards and a metachain, you would require three separate websocket receiver binaries, each responsible for receiving data from its respective shard.
+In our case of a network consisting of three shards and a metachain, you would require four separate websocket receiver binaries, each responsible for receiving data from its respective shard.
 This distributed approach ensures data integrity and allows for shard-specific data processing.